Search Results for

 var dataApi = @apiFactory.Get<IDataApi>();

-var userName = @parameter["UserName"];
+var userName = @parameters["UserName"];

-var filter = FilterBuilder.Create().Eq("Username", username).Eq("Active", true).Build();
+var filter = FilterBuilder.Create().Eq("Username", userName).Eq("Active", true).Build();

 var found = dataApi.Any("WhitelistedUsers", filter);